heterodb/pg-strom/man/ssd2gpu.md

 The other one is `pg_strom.gpudirect_threshold` which specifies the least table size to invoke GPU Direct SQL Execution.

 PG-Strom will choose GPU Direct SQL Execution when target table is located on NVME-SSD volume (or md-raid0 volume which consists of NVME-SSD only), and the table size is larger than this parameter.
-Its default configuration is sum of the physical memory size and 1/3 of the `shared_buffers`.
-It means default configuration invokes GPU Direct SQL Execution only for the tables where we certainly cannot process them on memory.
+Its default configuration is `2GB`.
+In other words, for obviously small tables, priority is given to reading from PostgreSQL's buffer rather than GPU-Direct SQL.

 Even if GPU Direct SQL Execution has advantages on a single table scan workload, usage of disk cache may work better on the second or later trial for the tables which are available to load onto the main memory.